Schwitzd/schwitzd.me/content/whoami.md

 * [The Microsoft Azure Security Podcast](https://azsecuritypodcast.azurewebsites.net/)

 :globe_with_meridians: If you are interested in [How I Set Up This Site](/posts/how-i-set-up-this-site) on its [Architecture](/architecture).

+:cat: Hope, the real brain behind this website

 :heart: I would like to thank my love for her endless patience and constant support in indulging my nerdy passions.